paulosuzart/paulosuzart.github.io/_posts/2016-12-11-one-year-as-remoter.md

 ===

 I've worked with a dedicated team of 4 + me, plus a total of 22 people in a office with me as the only remoter of the company.
 More recently, had the chance to work with a team of 8 in 4 different timezones.
-The tools used are pretty simple:
+Here are some tools and findings:

 A Chat
 ---